-We anticipate that by fall, student support services in areas like admissions, financial aid, registrar, counseling, and health services will be available in person.
-At the same time, the University will continue to offer our students many of the online services that we developed over the course of the past year.
+Many student support services in areas like admissions, financial aid, registrar, counseling, and health services are available in person.
+At the same time, the University continues to offer our students many of the online services that we developed over the course of the past year.

-In the residence halls, FDU will restore double occupancy, remove visitation restrictions between halls, and permit access to shared kitchens and other common areas, all in keeping with evolving public health guidelines.
+In the residence halls, FDU has restored double occupancy, removed visitation restrictions between halls, and permitted access to shared kitchens and other common areas, all in keeping with evolving public health guidelines.

-Dining capacities will be increased as well, and many additional student activities will be permitted.
-Athletics teams should once again be engaged with their respective league rivals in the appropriate season.
+Dining capacities have been increased as well, and many additional student activities are being permitted.
+Athletics teams are once again competing with their respective league rivals in the appropriate season.

 Wroxton College and Study Abroad

 Wroxton College in England is looking forward to once again welcoming FDU students to the Abbey.
-That extraordinary study abroad experience is expected to resume this fall and we may be able to soon offer other travel opportunities for our students.
+That extraordinary study abroad experience is expected to resume this fall for our students.